brandonchua/my-nft-lending-app/README.md

-# Generating a README.md file based on the provided content

-readme_content = """
 # NFT Lending Platform on Linea Mainnet

 Welcome to the NFT Lending Platform!
 This project demonstrates how to leverage the power of Hardhat and Linea Mainnet to build a decentralized application (DApp) for issuing and managing loans using NFTs as collateral.